jankrib/ha-xcomfort-bridge/README.md

 Eaton xComfort integration with Home Assistant.
 Note that you need the **xComfort Bridge** for this to work.

+Developers, if you want to debug this, look at the [instructions found here](Debug.md)

 ## Installation

 **Step 1:** Clone or download this repository, then copy all the files and subfolders in `custom_components/xcomfort_bridge` to your homeassistant install directory, in the subfolder `config/custom_components/xcomfort_bridge`.
 If done correct, your folder structure should look something like this:

 ![Folder structure](doc/images/folders.png)